healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   Ease of Use (50%) - **8.0**/undefined

-*   Cleaning (20%) - **7.0**/undefined
+*   Cleaning (20%) - **6.0**/undefined

-The Cosori Original Electric Glass Kettle has a slightly higher usability than its peers mostly thanks to the structure of its entire carafe.
-Its large and unobstructed opening made it easier to fill water and clean afterward.
-Other than that, the kettle was easy to use, carry, and pour to an acceptable standard.
-If only we could wrap the cord neatly around its storage.
+The Cosori Original Electric Glass Kettle is somewhat easier to use than other kettles thanks mostly to the design of the carafe.
+Its large and unobstructed opening makes it easier to pour in water and clean.
+Other than that, the kettle pours to an acceptable standard, but unfortunately the cord doesn't wrap so neatly around its storage.

 ### 7.0 - User Control